Skip to main content

 Written by Ashley

-Updated over 4 months ago
+Updated over a week ago

 Note: Chargebacks are more commonly encountered when hosting events vs accepting donations.

 We already have access to all the pertinent donation information collected when making a purchase or donation.
 If you happen to have pictures from the fundraiser you hosted, please provide that to the Webconnex Payments team by emailing chargebacks@webconnexpayments.com.
-The typical time from when a dispute is opened until Webconnex Payments knows the verdict is typically 90-120 days.

 Chargeback FAQs